Graphcalibur/kfc-orbital-2021/server/multiplayer.md

 [TODO decide: if/how to work acknowledgement messages into the protocol?]

-- Client connects to websocket server.
-They can optionally send this:
+---

+Client can authenticate with the the websocket server using:
 ### Type: login-ws
 ```
     data: {